Dyckson/tech_playground/README.md

 ### 1. **Likert Scale**

 The Likert scale is a common way to measure attitudes or opinions.
-Respondents are typically asked to rate their agreement or disagreement with a statement on a scale (we use a range from 1 to 5).
+Respondents are typically asked to rate their agreement or disagreement with a statement on a scale (we use a range from 1 to 7).
 For example:

 - 1: Strongly Disagree
 - 2: Disagree
+- 3: Somewhat Disagree
-- 3: Neutral
+- 4: Neutral
+- 5: Somewhat Agree
-- 4: Agree
+- 6: Agree
-- 5: Strongly Agree
+- 7: Strongly Agree

-In this dataset, Likert scales are used to capture feedback on various aspects, such as career clarity, manager interaction, and learning opportunities.
+In this dataset, 7-point Likert scales are used to capture feedback on various aspects, such as career clarity, manager interaction, and learning opportunities.

 ---